Place goods into storage

 You need to know and understand:

-the Personal Protective Equipment (PPE) that should be used when placing goods in storage
+3. the relevant personal protective equipment (PPE) that should be worn when placing goods into storage

-- the storage conditions relating to the different types of goods stored by the logistics operation
+4. the types of goods being stored by the organisation

-- the health, safety and security issues relevant to the storage of goods
+5. the organisation’s policies and procedures and the relevant legal and organisational requirements relating to the storage of goods

-- how to use and update any stock control systems used by the organisation
+7. how to use and update the stock control systems used by the organisation

-- the recording systems used by the organisation and the organisation's requirements for maintaining records
+15. the information and recording systems used by the organisation and the legal and organisational requirements for maintaining records, including data protection legislation and organisational procedures for data security

 Scope/range